llvm/clangir/Dialect/ops.md

 | Result | Description |
 | :----: | ----------- |
-| `res` | Integer type with arbitrary precision up to a fixed limit or CIR pointer type or CIR bool type or CIR array type or CIR vector type or CIR function type or CIR void type or CIR struct type or CIR exception info or floating-point
+| `res` | Integer type with arbitrary precision up to a fixed limit or CIR pointer type or CIR type that represents pointer-to-data-member type in C++ or CIR bool type or CIR array type or CIR vector type or CIR function type or CIR void type or CIR struct type or CIR exception info or CIR single-precision float type or CIR double-precision float type or CIR type that represents x87 80-bit floating-point format or CIR extended-precision float type or CIR type that represents IEEE-754 binary16 format or CIR type that represents

 ### `cir.continue` (cir::ContinueOp)